Blog Layout

 2. ACA / Government Health Insurance Plans

 You may have heard of it as “Obamacare” or as the “Affordable Care Act,” ACA for short.
 ACA is the U.S. federal government-sponsored healthcare coverage.
-The ACA has an annual Open Enrollment Period, during which anyone can enroll in a plan or change their plan, beginning November 1 and ending December 15.
+The ACA has an annual Open Enrollment Period, during which anyone can enroll in a plan or change their plan, beginning November 1 and ending January 15.
 Otherwise, you may qualify for an ACA plan if you are eligible for:

-• A Special Enrollment Period due to a life change: Qualifying life changes may include moving, having a baby, adopting a child or getting married.
+• A Special Enrollment Period due to a life change: Qualifying life changes may include moving, having a baby, adopting a child, or getting married.

 • Medicaid: Medicaid is an insurance program that offers free or low-cost healthcare coverage to people with low income, including people with disabilities, older adults, pregnant women, individuals, families and children.